 There are more than 10,000 billboards in Serbia.
 Prices vary depending on the location, frequency, and category.
 Billboards are frequently used for political and election campaigns and are increasing in popularity in urban areas for consumer goods and services.

-U.S. Commercial Service Serbia aids U.S. exporters to promote their products through the Single Company Promotion (SCP) service.
+U.S. Commercial Service Serbia aids U.S. exporters in promoting their products through the Single Company Promotion (SCP) service.

-In 2019, the minimum net monthly salary in Serbia was USD 270, and the average net monthly salary was USD 550.
+In early 2021, the minimum net monthly salary in Serbia was US$315, and the average net monthly salary was US$616.
+In the first half of 2022, net monthly salary raised to US$650.
 As a result, price remains a key and sensitive factor for consumers.
 There is, however, a sizeable segment of the population with significantly higher earning power.
 There is a gap between prices in urban areas and those in rural areas.
 Most food prices remain below EU levels.

 The value-added tax (VAT) rate in Serbia is 20 percent.
 There is also reduced VAT of 10 percent, mainly for groceries, books, and medicines.
 VAT is charged on assets and services consumed in Serbia, as well as on imports into Serbia.

-The Consumer Protection Law enacted in 2014 and amended in 2016 and 2018 (Serbian Official Gazette: 62/2014; 6/2016; 44/2018) is generally compliant with the EU consumer protection directive and further improves the protection and position of consumers.
+The Consumer Protection Law is generally compliant with the EU consumer protection directive and further improves the protection and position of consumers.
 However, its effects will depend on the adoption of the by-laws necessary to regulate it in more detail, the conditions for out-of-court settlement of consumer disputes, and the rules for bodies resolving such disputes.

-The Law on Consumer Protection requires that retailers thoroughly inform consumers about their goods or services, including the price per unit of the product, and specifications related to the purchase of technical equipment.
-While producers are solely responsible for the product’s manufacture and meeting stated specifications, retailers must respond to consumer complaints within eight days with a proposal as to how to solve the problem.
-They likewise must provide customers with the opportunity to be present during a review by authorities the control if there is a question of whether the customer had been misled during the measuring or charging process.
-Traders must keep records of complaints, which are kept for two years.
-They must designate a section in the store and personnel for receiving complaints.
+The Consumer Protection Law requires that retailers thoroughly inform consumers about their goods or services, including the price per unit of the product, and specifications related to the purchase of technical equipment.
+While producers are solely responsible for the products meeting the stated specifications, retailers must respond to consumer complaints within eight days with a proposal as to how to solve an identified problem.
+They likewise must provide customers with the opportunity to be present during a review by authorities if there is a question of whether the customer had been misled during the measuring or charging process.
+Traders must keep records of complaints for two years.
+Each vendor must designate a section in the store and personnel for receiving complaints.